marcocesarato/nft-marketplace/README.md

     yarn install
     ```

-3. Start the local Hardhat node (**optional** on local environment, for test or main network just follow the [configuration](#configuration)).
+3. (**optional**, to start localnet) Start a local Hardhat node.
+If you configure it, you need to start it every time you run the application (see [configuration](#configuration)).

     ```sh
     npx hardhat node
     ```

-4. With the network running, deploy the contracts to the local network in a separate terminal window.
-Change network depends your needs. (**optional** only if contracts never been deployed before).
+4. (**optional**, to deploy contracts) With the network running, deploy the contracts to the local network in a separate terminal window.
+Change network depends your needs.

     ```
-    npx hardhat run scripts/deploy.js --network localhost
+    yarn deploy # or yarn deploy:test for testnet and yarn deploy:local for localnet (started on step 3)
     ```

 5. Start the app and go to [http://localhost:3000](http://localhost:3000) with your browser.